mengwangoxf/mengwangoxf.github.io/team.md

 ## Past Members

 * Joanna Sharrad (PhD student.
 Graduated in 2022.)
 * Ningning Xie (Visiting PhD student from Hong Kong University.
-Graduated in 2021.)
+Graduated in 2021.
+Now a research associate at University of Cambridge.)
 * Joe Harrison (PhD student.
 Graduated in 2019.
 Now a research associate at University of Kent.)
 * Jonas Duregård (PhD student.
 Graduated in 2016.
 Now a senior lecturer at Chalmers University of Technology.)